perfsonar/perfsonar-workshop/README.md

 Dependencies
 ------------

-The perfsonar-testpoint and perfsonar-toolkit roles as well as the bootstrap role are the main dependencies to this setup.
+The [perfsonar-testpoint][ps-testpoint] and [perfsonar-toolkit][ps-toolkit] roles as well as my [bootstrap][tonin-bootstrap] and [users][tonin-users] roles are the main dependencies to this setup.
 Git submodules are used to make for an easy starting point.
 This means you have 2 different ways to use this setup:

   - use the git submodules, by running `git submodule init; git submodule update` after cloning this repo
   - use Ansible Galaxy (when the perfsonar roles will be published there… which is not yet the case)

+Some inventory files are crypted with ansible-vault and the corresponding password is not kept in this git repository, of course!

 License
 -------